 Understanding the micro-moment has become the cornerstone to the modern customer journey.
 For marketers to accurately reach their consumers, they must be able to interpret these moments and anticipate what visitors want to see.

 For marketers to optimize their marketing and sales process, they need to track how people move through the sales funnel.
-The greater the insight they have into this process, the easier it is to see how well they reach their customers.
+The greater the insight they have into this process, the easier it is to gauge how well they reach their customers.
 They also gain a better understanding of the decision-making process that their customers go through before they make a purchase.

 In the past, this journey used to be linear and relatively straightforward.
 People followed a predictable step-by-step process that allowed marketers to measure their success at each stage and therefore understand their weaknesses and strengths.
 This has changed, however.

 The customer journey has splintered and it has become increasingly difficult to understand what triggers purchases.
 Even though digital marketing is no longer a new industry, it remains challenging for many — even seasoned marketers — to understand what triggers a lead or sale and understanding the micro-moment.

 Understanding the micro-moment

 To build a successful marketing strategy and reach consumers on this modern customer journey, understanding the micro-moment is important.
 These high-intent touch points occur when customers have an immediate need that they want addressed.